tommanis1/p4app/README.md

 1. Install [docker](https://docs.docker.com/engine/installation/) if you don't
    already have it.

+2. clone this repo

+3. git submodule update --init --recursive

-2. If you want, put the `p4app` script somewhere in your path.
+4. If you want, put the `p4app` script somewhere in your path.
 For example:

     ```
     cp p4app /usr/local/bin